Corporate networks are mission-critical and it is vital that staff are well-trained in the way they work.

-While completion of a Networking Introduction course is not a prerequisite, it is assumed that all delegates will have the equivalent level of networking knowledge.
+While completion of Understanding TCP/IP is not a pre-requisite, it is assumed that all students will have the equivalent level of knowledge or experience with TCP/IP networks.

 Last modified: 18-Jan-2005